aws-samples/serverless-patterns/aws-lambda-durable-functions-nodejs-saga-pattern/README.md

-# Saga Pattern with AWS Lambda Durable Functions (Node.js)
+# Saga Pattern with AWS Lambda durable functions (Node.js)

 This pattern demonstrates the Saga pattern for distributed transactions using AWS Lambda durable functions in Node.js.
 It coordinates a multi-step travel booking process (flight, hotel, car) with automatic compensating transactions on failure.